-For those who has an ear piercing, there might be times of having an earring back stuck some reason.
-It can be stressful when earring back don’t come off.
+For those who have an ear-piercing, there might be times of having an earring back stuck for some reason.
+It can be stressful when earring back doesn’t come off.
 There will be times that even screw-on earring backs become stuck due to poor threading or being affixed too tightly to the earring post.
-In this article we want to share how you can remedy an “earring back stuck” situation with different type of earrings.
+In this article, we want to share how you can remedy an “earring back stuck” situation with different types of earrings.
 Here are also some advices to take off the earring safely, so you don’t end up damaging your ear tissue.

 Earring backs don’t come off?
 No problem!